How To Pop Sorghum!

 Air Popping:

-- Once popping slows down, turn air popper down/off and empty popped sorghum into a bowl.
+4. Once popping slows down, turn off air popper and empty popped sorghum into a bowl.

 Video Tutorials: